 As it was noted in the ceremony by Dr. Robert Sewell, Head of academics affairs at ICFO and MMRES Codirector, 77% of former MMRES students enrolled in PhD Programmes after graduating from the Master programme.
 BIST Director of Programmes and MMRES Co-coordinator Dr. Núria Bayó explained that “along the editions we are giving a more active role to students”.
 “You give presentations of scientific papers with invited speakers, present major and minor projects in front of your research groups, defend scientific posters…,” she reminded to the students.
 “This is our approach to prepare the future leading scientists”, added Bayó.

-The event was closed by BIST president Prof. Andreu Mas-Colell who identified the MMRES as a “talent farm” where young talent emerges systematically.
+The event was closed by BIST chairman Prof. Andreu Mas-Colell who identified the MMRES as a “talent farm” where young talent emerges systematically.
 Overall, it was a ceremony to look back and celebrate the 5-year MMRES trajectory, to thank all the people who contributed to it, to recognize the professional and vital trajectories of the alumni and, to give a warm welcome to the new class!